tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='24'></a>__::math::geometry::lineSegmentsIntersect__ *linesegment1* *linesegment2*

-    Check if two line segments intersect or coincide.
-Returns 1 if that is the case, 0 otherwise (in two dimensions only).
-If an endpoint of one segment lies on the other segment (or is very close to the segment), they are considered to intersect
+    Check if two line segments intersect or coincide\.
+Returns 1 if that is the case, 0 otherwise \(in two dimensions only\)\.
+If an endpoint of one segment lies on the other segment \(or is very close to the segment\), they are considered to intersect

       * list *linesegment1*